-Beginning with 1909 the following courses in Physics will be offered for both Classical and Scientific students running over two years as a four hour study, three hours of recitation and one laboratory period per week.
+The following courses in Physics are offered for both Classical and Scientific students running over two years as a four hour study, three hours of recitation and one laboratory period per week.
 This course will be begun every year, thus accommodating students who wish to spend only two years at college, continuing their studies at some engineering school.

 Prerequisites for the course are: A year of elementary physics, a year of chemistry and at least the trigonometry of the Freshman year.
-Text: Crew's College Physics.
+Text: Duff's College Physics.

-Majors in Physics and Astronomy.
+Major in Physics and Astronomy.
 Physics, 16 term hours.
 Astronomy, 6 term hours.
 Analytics (Math.
 III.)
 4 term hours.
 Total, twenty-six term hours.

-Majors in Physics and Chemistry.
+Major in Physics and Chemistry.
 Physics III. and IV., 8 term hours.
 Chemistry, 18 term hours.

 Total, twenty-six term hours.
-(These courses given in 1909 and every year thereafter.)

-- I. Mechanics, Wave Motion.-(First Half-Year.)-Three recitations, Mo., We., Fr., 9:35, and two laboratory hours.
-(Four term hours.) - II.
-Light and Photography.-(Second Half-Year.)- Three recitations, Mo., We., Fr., 9:35, and two laboratory hours.
+- Mechanics and Properties of Bodies.-(First Half-Year.) -Three recitations, Mo., We., Fr., 9:50 and two lab oratory hours.
+(Four term hours.) - Heat, Wave Motion, Sound.-(Second Half-Year.)- Three recitations, Mo., We., Fr., 9:50 and two laboratory hours.
+(Four term hours.) - I. and II. prerequisites for III. and IV. - Light, Photography.-(First Half-Year.)-Three recitations, Tu., Th., Sat., 9:50 and two laboratory hours.
+(Four term hours.) - 85

+IV.
+Electricity and Magnetism.-(Second Half-Year.)- Three recitations, Tu., Th., Sat., 9:50 and two laboratory hours.
 (Four term hours.)

-I. and II. prerequisites for III. and IV., given in 1910 and thereafter.

-- III.
-Sound, Heat and Magnetism.-(First Half-Year.)- Three recitations, Tu., Th., Sat., 9:35, and two laboratory hours.
-(Four term hours.) - IV.
-Electricity and its Applications.-(Second Half-Year.)-Three recitations, Tu., Th., Sat., 9:35, and two laboratory hours.
-(Four term hours.)

-I. and II. are required of students before taking up descriptive and practical Astronomy (Astr.
-I. and II.)
+I. is required of students before taking up practical Astronomy (Astr.
+II.)